abhishek1294/Open-Source-EDA/README.md

 3-From software application to hardware
 4-picorv32 and picosoc review
 5-Raven Soc and Raven chip review
-Introduction to IC design component and open source EDA tools 7-Step to start synthesizing picorv32,report ratio(register count) 8-Test open source EDA tool using sample design and vsdflow utility 9-Steps to perform lab on Platform
+6-Introduction to IC design component and open source EDA tools 7-Step to start synthesizing picorv32,report ratio(register count) 8-Test open source EDA tool using sample design and vsdflow utility 9-Steps to perform lab on Platform